 Funding Policy - Ohio law authorizes STRS Ohio to offer the Health Care Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 Active employee members do not contribute to the Health Care Plan.
 All benefit recipients pay a monthly premium.
 Under Ohio law, funding for postemployment health care may be deducted from employer contributions.
-For fiscal year 2010, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
-The District's contribution for health care for the fiscal years ended June 30, 2012, 2011, and 2010 was \$52,442, \$52,848, and \$54,662 respectively; 83 percent has been contributed for fiscal year 2012 and 100 percent for fiscal years 2011 and 2010.
+For fiscal year 2013, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
+The District's contribution for health care for the fiscal years ended June 30, 2013, 2012, and 2011 was \$54,621, \$52,848, and \$54,662, respectively.
+For fiscal year 2013, 88 percent has been contributed.
+The full amount has been contributed for fiscal years 2012 and 2011.